 The determination of the diffusion transport coefficients $D_0$, $D$, $D_T$, and $D_0^U$ is the main goal of the present paper.
 As usual for elastic \cite[]{CC70} and inelastic \cite[]{G19} collisions, these transport coefficients are given in terms of a set of coupled linear integral equations (see the supplementary material).
 These integral equations are approximately solved by considering the leading terms in a Sonine polynomial expansion.
 However, as occurs in the case of a monocomponent granular suspension \cite[]{GG22}, evaluating the diffusion coefficients for general unsteady conditions requires numerically solving a set of nonlinear differential equations.
+In the bidisperse case, these equations differ fundamentally from the monocomponent case due to the presence of two mechanically different species, resulting in the emergence of additional parameters.
 To simplify the analysis and obtain analytical results, we focus here on steady-state conditions.
 This enables us to get analytical results and express the diffusion transport coefficients in terms of the parameter space of the system.